box/developer.box.com/content/guides/representations/text.md

 # Get Text Representation

-A text representation provides an easy and way to extract plain text from a document.
+A text representation provides a way to extract plain text from a document.

 Text is generated for all document file types including plain text and code files supported by Box.
 This does not include image files as these do not have a text layer.

-Text representations are generated upon upload of the file just like PDFs and thumbnails.
+Text representations are generated upon upload of the file, similarly to PDFs and thumbnails.
 They are not generated for files larger than 500 megabytes.